Fully Funded PhD Scholarships in Advanced Materials and Nanotechnology at the Fully Funded PhD Scholarships at MacDiarmid Institute, New Zealand.

 Application Deadlines & Program Duration

-While the MacDiarmid Institute accepts rolling applications, many PhD projects for the 2025 intake will close by August 25, 2025.
+While the MacDiarmid Institute accepts rolling applications.
 Some projects may remain open until December 2025, depending on supervisor availability and project capacity.

 Program Start Date: January to March 2026 (depending on university policies)